 Here in Bhutan, like in most Buddhist countries, the belief in reincarnation is very natural and common.

-In the Tibetan and Buthanese tradition of Buddhism the belief in reincarnation has a very specific and unique tradition, the tradition of the reincarnation of high lamas, called Tulkus or Rimpoches.
+and unique tradition, the tradition of the reincarnation of high lamas, called Tulkus or Rimpoches.
 The most “famous” lineage, is the lineage of the Dalai Lamas, who is now in their 14th reincarnation, this being the actual Dalai Lama,

 Often the reincarnation of a high Lama is found in a little child.

-I told you in the chapter: visiting Thimphu, that we received the blessing of a little 10 year old boy, who now presides over this very important Changankha monastery.
+I told you in the chapter: visiting Thimphu, that we received the blessing of a little 10 year old boy, who now presides over this very important Changankha

 He really looked so sweet sitting on his throne, guiding a very complex ceremony very seriously.